SkylineCommunications/dataminer-docs/connector-help/connector_help/T-Vips_CP541.md

 #### Serial connection (in version 2.0.0.x only)

-Version 2.0.0.x of this driver uses a serial connection, which requires the following input during element creation:
+Version 2.0.0.x of this connector uses a serial connection, which requires the following input during element creation:

 SERIAL CONNECTION: